 My Routine For Healthy Hair

-1. Start off by adding to your roots an oil of choice.
+- Start off by adding to your roots an oil of choice (see step 7 for oil recs).
 I usually let this sit for about 15 min.
 This will help replenish your hair before its fully washed.

-4. Next, use your favorite clean conditioner (I also use one from Love Beauty and Planet) and use a wide-tooth comb or your fingers to gently work it through the ends of your hair.
-(Warning: you will see a lot of hair come out, this is normal once you stop using a regular brush because the natural fall out is not being forcible ripped from your head; it’s gently escorted away by soft comb strokes lol).
+- Next, use your favorite clean conditioner and use a wide-tooth comb or your fingers to gently work it through the ends of your hair.
+(Warning: you will see a lot of hair come out, this is normal once you stop using a regular brush because the natural fallout is not being forcibly ripped from your head; it’s gently escorted away by soft comb strokes lol).

-6. Use a microfiber towel or cotton fabric t-shirt to continue gently scrunching/dabbing the ends of the hair.
-DO NOT plop at all while wet if possible as this can lead to the growth of bacteria that creates a red, itchy, and sore scalp (I have some nasty pictures of my scalp and it looks as bad as it felt…).
+- Use a microfiber towel or cotton fabric t-shirt to continue gently scrunching/dabbing the ends of the hair.
+DO NOT plop wet hair on top of your head for very long as this can lead to the growth of bacteria that creates a red, itchy, and sore scalp (I have some nasty pictures of my scalp and it looks as bad as it felt…).

-7. Optional: While my hair is still damp I then go in with a hair serum by doTERRA at the root of my hair, lightly massaging it in.
-This has helped my hair health tremendously let me tell you… and it smells amazing too!
+- My favorite oil blend to use is by doTERRA.
+This has helped my hair tremendously, it’s honestly never been more shiny and healthy… plus it smells amazing too!
 Get yours through my site.
-Let me know if you make a purchase so I can personally thank you!
+Let me know if you purchase so I can personally thank you!

-9. Leave your hair to air dry.
+- Leave your hair to air dry if you can (defusing with a blow dryer is an option, but even as a thick-haired girly I recommend just waiting it out to avoid heat damage).
 And never go to bed with wet hair if possible, no one wants fungal infections.
 Sleeping with wet hair could also result in tangles that need major tending to in the morning.

 That’s A Wrap